 The onliest thing that that wily ol’ Doc Batson could do to keep those social justice warriors to actually be fair like they said they liked to be, was to (a) emphasize using an ethical method to make the choice in his instructions and (b) sit them in front of a mirror so that they have to watch themselves cheat if they was gonna.

-So, maybe you is not amazed by Dan Batson’s findings, but you might be surprised to know that none of the participants thought they was doing anything wrong.
+Ok, maybe you is not amazed by Dan Batson’s findings, but you might be surprised to know that none of the participants thought they was doing anything wrong.
 Apparently, most people follow the rule of thumb, I’m good, so everything I do is good.

 The problem with examining a big issue like ripping children from their mother’s arms, which we all know is wrong except for when it isn’t, and it isn’t wrong when we think both mothers and children deserve it, dammit, and we all know when it is deserved, is that it is too clear.
 When we look at what is called everyday reasoning, the reasoning we use to justify everyday decisions: to have dessert, to not call our mother back, to steal the loose twenty from our friends purse, you know things we all do every day.

 Should I take the twenty that I can see just sitting in my friends purse?
 Sure I should.
 She’ll just think it blew out of her purse when she wasn’t looking.
 She won’t even miss it.
 She would want me to have it.
 Once we’ve thought of all these good reasons, we quit questioning ourselves about it.
 We have all the evidence we need.
-As soon as we have something that “makes sense,” then we stop looking for reasons.
+As soon as we have a reason that “makes sense,” we stop looking for reasons.

 We look at others and judge them by their actions.
 We look at ourselves and know our real selves, what really motivates us, what we really care about.
 So, it won’t hurt if we’re selfish just this one time because we know we’re good people at heart and have been unselfish before.

 So, can we be happy in Fascist America under the New Cruelty regime?
 Yes.
 But, we need to do some things first.
+Dammit!
+Psychology never makes anything easy!

 And second, focus on the things you can change, which is yourself.
-Debiasing yourself by looking at your yourself.
-You can’t change the hatred, bigotry, and prejudice from MAGA’s, but you can identify your own biases and work towards avoiding them.
+Debias yourself by looking at your yourself.
+You can’t change the hatred, bigotry, and prejudice of MAGA’s, but you can identify your own biases and work towards avoiding them.
 Don’t worry, you can still enjoy Sarah Sanders being denied service and Kristjen Nielsen being protested at a Mexican restaurant — Mexican?!?
 Okay, it is a popular restaurant down the street from the WH run by a racist supporter of the Ol’ Pussy Grabber!

 But, be honest with yourself when you’re making fun of Sarah Huckabee Sander’s lantern jaw or calling Tomi Lehren a dumb blonde that these things are not okay.
 We do not make fun of people’s looks.
 That’s what bullies do.
 We don’t make fun of things people cannot change about themselves.
 We don’t threaten violence and death.
 We don’t dox people.
 We might have those thoughts.
 We might have those urges, but we as good liberals don’t actually do it.
 And, we tell other liberals who do that they are wrong.